-We welcome and encourage debate and interaction around the articles we publish, both on our website (via comments) and off it (via Twitter, blogs etc).
+We welcome and encourage debate and interaction around the articles we publish, both on our website (via comments) and off it (via Twitter, blogs, etc.).

-Comments will generally be open across the website, features which are discursive and likely to engender thoughtful, insightful, and collaborative responses plus multimedia interviews, events, roundtables, and conversations.
+Comments will generally be open across the website.
+These features are discursive and likely to engender thoughtful, insightful, and coordinated responses plus multimedia interviews, events, roundtables, and conversations.

 We ask everyone interacting on the website to abide by our community standards and participation guidelines.

-These set out clearly the main behavioural and social norms for the site, but in general, we want this to continue to be a safe place for stimulating discussion about issues and we welcome community participation which supports and extends this.
+These set out the central behavioral and social norms for the site.
+However, in general, we want this to continue to be a safe place for stimulating discussion about issues.

-Contributions which are deliberately offensive, off-topic or otherwise troll-like are likely to be dealt with in line with these community guidelines.
+Contributions which are deliberately offensive, off-topic, or otherwise troll-like are likely to be dealt with in line with these community guidelines.

 Exactly what you might imagine.

 The main things we want to avoid are (but are not limited to) vicious or persistent name-calling or accusatory comments; comments which attack the individual rather than the argument or the position; abusive or defamatory phrases (epithets, especially those attached to religious, sexual, racial, gender or ethnic contexts); extreme or contextually-inappropriate profanity directed at an individual; and ad hominem arguments.

 In other words, comment on the content, not on the contributor.

 The main reason is that we want to ensure conversations are relevant and topical, which makes sense considering so much of what we publish on the website is related to or inspired by either contemporaneous or historical events.

 In general, we post-moderate community interaction, which keeps the conversation lively.
-However, this, unfortunately, means we cannot guarantee all comments live on the website are appropriate or in the spirit of the community standards.
+However, this, unfortunately, means we cannot guarantee that all comments live on the website are appropriate or in the spirit of the community standards.

-We encourage authors to participate in the discussions sparked off by their articles, when feasible.
+We encourage authors to participate in the discussions sparked off by their articles when feasible.

 None.
 Authors cannot moderate comments on their own (or anyone else’s) articles.

-If an author wants a particular comment removed, they need to make a complaint via the report link (as above) and it will be assessed by the moderation team in due course and dealt with accordingly.
+If an author wants a particular comment removed, they need to make a complaint via the report link (as above), and it will be assessed by the moderation team in due course and dealt with accordingly.

 The moderators work closely with editorial staff to determine and maintain an appropriate, context-specific community environment, informed and supported by the sitewide community standards.

-Our moderators do keep an eye out for multiple usernames and will ban them when they spot them.
+Our moderators keep an eye out for multiple usernames and will ban them when they spot them.

-However, regular linking to any site without providing context or adding value to the conversation (e.g. at the end of every comment) will probably look a lot like spamming, and may cause comments to be deleted.
+However, regular linking to any site without providing context or adding value to the conversation (e.g., at the end of every comment) will probably look a lot like spamming and may cause comments to be deleted.